HOME-LIFE NUTRITION

 Try to include at least one serving (1/2 cup) of fruit and vegetable each to increase the vitamin, minerals, and antioxidant intake.
 Now we know kids are not always fond of this food group, so make it easy and tasty!

-Grapes, berries, sliced apples, bananas, peeled citrus, baby carrots, cucumbers, cherry tomatoes, and bell pepper are some super yummy options for kids.
+Grapes, berries, sliced apples, bananas, peeled citrus, baby carrots, cucumbers, cherry tomatoes, and bell peppers are some super yummy options for kids.

 Fruits & Veggies